-Here is a short clip from Ran's lecture, and on this page above, in the description of his lecture at Tze'elon school, you can find the lessons Ran shared with the students regarding his entrepreneurial experience.
+Here is a short clip from Ran's lecture, and on this page above, in the description of his lecture at the Tze'elon school, you can find the lessons Ran shared with the students regarding his entrepreneurial experience.

 Gilad Polak - Audio Didact Project Partner

-Gilad, along with his partners, founded Audio Didact, and each year tells the students how the project is developing and growing in different areas, all while keeping the same goal: Helping and enabling people to achieve personal and financial freedom by providing enriching educational materials.
+Gilad, along with his partners, founded Audio Didact, and each year tells the students how the project is progressing and growing in different areas, all while keeping the same goal: Helping and enabling people to achieve personal and financial freedom by providing enriching educational materials.

 Here is a short clip from Gilad's lecture:

-Here are Gilad's lessons and recommendations to the students, based on his entrepreneurial experience:
+Gilad's lessons and recommendations to the students, based on his entrepreneurial experience:

 - There is a direct link between how much we value the world and our ability to profit from a project.